cyberbotics/webots-doc/guide/using-the-nao-robot.md

 You can switch between the Nao model thanks to the following Nao PROTO fields:

+- *version* corresponds to the real Nao version.
+The supported versions are "3.3", "4.0" and "5.0".
+The main difference between these models is the different calibration of the physics.
+The field of view of the cameras is slightly different, too.
+Please refer directly to the Nao.proto file to see the complete difference.
+Note that each version having a different weight repartition in their body, the best contact properties in the simulated world aren't always the same.
+They are currently optimized for the version 5.0 of Nao in the default Nao worlds and may not perform as well with previous versions of Nao.
+-

 ### Using motion boxes

 Now we can test some of the motion boxes of Choregraphe.
 A simple example is a